Mikeh627/careerWebscraper/README.md

 # Webscraper for CNT 4104
 This program is a webscraper to pull information off of certain websites and acculmate the data on our own.
-This project has and will been written in Python.
+This project has and will be written in Python.
 This project is created by Bailey Lewis, Michael Householder, and Joshua Cowan.